SOFTS-Arabica hits four-year highs amid tightening supplies

 SUGAR

-* They agreed raw sugar has a floor given an ethanol price parity of around 16.50 cents, and a ceiling at around 19 cents - a level that could spur unsubsidised Indian exports.
+* India on Thursday cut sugar export subsidies by 31.4% for the season that ends on Sept.
+30, according to a government order.

-* Suedzucker SZUG.DE said it expects a stronger EU sugar market going forward as countries emerge from coronavirus lockdowns.
+* Suedzucker SZUG.DE said it expected a stronger EU sugar market as countries emerge from coronavirus lockdowns.

 COCOA